shirleywang27/shirleywang27.github.io/_posts/2017-10-31-Capstone-Project.md

 The orange part is the target of my project.
 I need to identify those students based on their previous performance.

+## Exam Questions Analysis

+Before the prediction, I would like to find out is there any particular question type that teachers need to spend some additional time on.

+This plot shows the 10 Questions with lowest average score.
+All the question score is on a scale of 0-1.
+The tops 3 is Right-angled Triangles, volume and area, which has an average score less than 0.4.
+That means more than 60% students failed to answer those questions.
+Thus, those are the questions that teachers should pay more attention on.

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).